ahmadjoba96/PPU/README.md

 # 🎓 PPU Coursework

-This My Repo contains my coursework and practice files from the Computer Science program at **PPU**.
+This My Repo contains my coursework and practice files from the Computer Science program at **palestine polytechnic university**.

 ## 📂 Contents